AMERICAN CULTURE AND COMMUNICATION

 Accommodations and Meals

-Participants will stay in Traditions and Honors Hall on the UNT campus.
-Three-meals-a-day meal plan will be provided for each participant.
+Participants reside in Traditions and Honors Hall on the UNT campus.
+Meal plan (3 meals a day) will be provided.
 Saturday dinner is not included in tuition cost.

 2017 ACCP for College Students & Teachers: $2000